 Exploring the performative energy of the body and the soul

-"pIAR" has been designed as a site and point of contact for promoting cultural exchange between international and local artist communities, performers, "interactive" artists and film/video/photography artists.
-Participants are encouraged to explore the contemporary spirit and rituals of 'performativity' in multigenerational societies, cultures, race and politics through performance art, installations, music, videos and film/ moving images.
-The residency runs from January through to the end of August each year hosting each artist for a maximum four (4) weeks. "pIAR" focuses on the working processes of artists other than products or completed projects.
-However, artists will share their experiences through discussions, workshops, presentations, lectures, art talks and experimental performative/participatory works as an integral part of the residency program.
-Although it does not require any finished work, we are glad to present projects developed during the residency as a product or process at Chale Wote Art Festival, Alliance Francaise, public spaces, schools and other alternative art spaces that might be available.
+pIAR has been designed as a site and point of contact for promoting cultural exchange between international and local performers, interactive artists and film/video/photography artists.
+Participants are encouraged to explore the contemporary spirit and rituals of performativity in multigenerational societies and cultures, as well as questions of race and politics, especially through performance art, installations, music, video, and film/moving images.
+The residency runs from January to end of August each year.
+We invite and accept proposals from international and local artists to stay and develop their projects over a period of 4 weeks.
+By focusing on processes and projects rather than products, we encourage collaborative relationship between local and international practitioners while sharing experiences through discussions, research, workshops, presentations, lectures and experimental performative/participatory works.
+Projects developed in the residency will be eligible for exhibition at Chale Wote Art Festival, Alliance Francaise, public spaces, schools and other alternative art spaces.

 Selected Participants are eligible to stay ONE MONTH FREE at pIAR once in their lifetime (without paying any residency fee).
 However, artist who wish to be invited in future after exhausting their free one month will have to pay a residency fee ($150) per month at their next stay.
 All artist who also wish to extend their stay after the first free-one month during an ongoing residency, will have to pay a fee ($100) per month to continue for at most three months stay in total.

 Such Fees paid are towards the effective running of the space and covering costs of utilities (internet, wifi, water, electricity, gas etc).
 We are glad and honoured to accept any donation in kind or cash to help us run a smooth program.